 - If you have followed the instructions above, we will not take any legal action against you concerning the report.

 - We will handle your report with strict confidentiality, and not pass on your personal details to third parties without your permission, unless it is necessary to comply with a legal obligation.
 Reporting under a pseudonym or anonymous is possible.

 - We will keep you informed of the progress towards resolving the problem.

 - In the public information concerning the reported problem, we will give your name as the discoverer of the problem (unless you desire otherwise).

 - As thanks for your help, we offer a reward for every report of a vulnerability that was not yet known to us.
 The reward will be determined based on the severity of the vulnerability and the quality of the report.

 We strive to resolve all problems as quickly as possible, and we would like to play an active role in the ultimate publication on the problem after it is resolved.

-This Responsible Disclosure policy is based on an example written by Floor Terra and the Responsible Disclosure Guideline of the NCSC.
+This Coordinated Vulnerability Disclosure policy is based on an example written by Floor Terra on responsibledisclosure.nl and the Coordinated Vulnerability Disclosure Guideline of the NCSC.